Chinese Shar-Pei Shedding

 Chinese Shar-Peis have a light shedding level.
 Regular grooming keeps shedding manageable and your Chinese Shar-Pei's coat healthy.

-With a typical weight of 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei requires thoughtful care tailored to their specific breed characteristics.
+At 45-60 lbs with a 8-12 yrs lifespan, the Chinese Shar-Pei has a health and temperament profile that rewards close attention rather than generic care.
 Living with a Chinese Shar-Pei means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Genetic Health Considerations: The Chinese Shar-Pei breed has documented susceptibility to skin infections, entropion, Shar-Pei fever.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.